Satisfactory Academic Progress (SAP) Policy

 The SAP policy is used for determining federal, state, and institutional financial aid eligibility.
 Academic policies that relate to probation and dismissal from Cornell College may differ.

-Your status will be determined by the criteria outlined in the Academic Review section of the catalogue.
-Your academic standing can impact your eligibility for federal financial aid.
-Your academic standing can impact your state and institutional aid.
+Your academic standing can impact your eligibility for federal, state, and institutional financial aid.
 So, it is imperative you understand and familiarize yourself with the SAP standards.

 Satisfactory academic progress is based on the quality of your academic performance, which is represented by the following factors: